gotchoices/MyCHIPs/doc/learn-protocol.md

 States for the foil are pretty straightforward.
 It mainly needs to track new good chits, link them into its chain, and reliably inform the Stock about the latest end hash.

-For the Stock, it is a little more complicated.
+For the Stock, it is slightly more complicated.
-It must be able to conform to information it receives from the foil.
+It must be able to conform to the chaining order it receives from the foil.
 It can't really consider itself fully settled until receiving proper confirmation from the foil.
-And it may need to ask the foil for any chits it has overlooked or not yet received.
+And if it finds itself in possession of valid chits the foil hasn't chained yet, it will have to queue them for retransmission under the regular chit protocol.

 [![state-cons](uml/state-cons.svg)](uml/state-cons.svg)

 ### Route Discovery Protocol
-Readers not already familiar with credit lifts, should fully understand [this section](learn-lift.md) before proceeding.
+Readers not already familiar with credit lifts, should fully understand [the section on lifts](learn-lift.md) before proceeding.

 As mentioned there, a database has knowledge of *local* segments that have capacity for a potential credit lift.
 But it also needs a way to cooperate with *foreign* peer sites to initiate lifts or participate in their lifts.